yasuoki/StrixToolhead/README.md

 <img src="img/pic2.jpg" width="70%"><br>
 <img src="img/pic3.jpg" width="70%"><br>

+# Caution
+This toolhead is still under development and has not yet been tested for stability.
+I am trying to design a better tool head, but something could go wrong and your 3D printer could break.

 # Features
 - Short distance from the linear rail to the nozzle.
 - Light weight.
 (290g or less)